DigitalConstruct-xyz/commandline_interface_flutter/README.md

 ## Features
 - A Simple CLI widget for Flutter that
-- can be implemented in LESS THAN 20 LINES of extra code.
+- can be implemented in 20 lines of code.

 ## Getting started